Last updated on August 17, 2026

 Can You Respond to Mana Abilities?
 Do They Use the Stack?

-Mana abilities don’t use the stack at all, so they can’t be responded to with anything.
+Mana abilities don’t use the stack at all, so they can’t be responded to.
+That means they're functionally immune to countermagic, but also can't be copied, redirected, etc.

 Can You Stifle Mana Abilities?